khoy24/TheKingsroad/README.md

 I used dictionaries to keep track of the characters stats as they change throughout the game.
 The day function runs 8 times for how many days there are, and inside of that is where all of the functions that have randomized chances of effecting your team are called.

+Note: You will need python and a few modules of it installed, including pyTextColor.